Part 7: Load Testing and Performance Tuning for Production

 Go 1.26: Green Tea GC, Faster CGO & Goroutine Leak Detection

 Answer-first: Go 1.26 ships three landmark runtime features: the Green Tea garbage collector (10–40% GC overhead reduction), ~30% faster cgo calls for AI inference bindings, and an experimental goroutine leak profile that detects permanently blocked goroutines via GC reachability analysis.
+What You’ll Learn That AI Won’t Tell You Performance metrics of garbage collection optimization in Go 1.26.
+Memory overhead trade-offs when calling CGO functions in high-throughput network threads.
 Released in February 2026, Go 1.26 is not a routine patch release.
 It fundamentally changes how the Go runtime manages memory, interacts with C code, and surfaces concurrency bugs.
 For teams running Golang microservices at scale, these improvements compound across a fleet — zero code changes required. ...

 ← Previous | Series hub | Next → Chapter 5: Unlocking Database Performance via Connection Pooling If your Golang system processes business logic blazingly fast but chokes at the Database layer, 90% of the time, it is due to an incorrectly configured *sql.DB.
 1. Understanding *sql.DB Answer-first: In Golang, sql.Open() does NOT create a direct database connection.
 It instantiates a thread-safe Connection Pool manager.
 You must initialize the db variable only once during app startup. ...